Watermelon Ice Blocks

 • Blend the watermelon until smooth.

 • Divide between 6 icy pole moulds, filling to around 3/4 full.
-Place an ice cream/popsicle stick into each one and freeze for 1 hour or until firm.
+Freeze for 15-30 minutes or until firm enough to place an ice cream/popsicle stick into each one.
+Freeze for 1-2 hours or until firm.

 • Divide coconut cream between each ice block until you have around 1-2cm of coconut cream in each.
 Freeze for another hour or until firm.